-The DataOps reference project, located in the DataOps.live platform contains a set of standard definitions, jobs, and other project content automatically included in every DataOps project.
+The DataOps reference project, located in our data product platform contains a set of standard definitions, jobs, and other project content automatically included in every DataOps project.

 Why have a reference project?

 Most files needed for a DataOps project are standard configuration and job definition files that rarely change.
 Therefore, it does not make sense to recreate these files every time you create a new DataOps project.
 An early solution was to collate these files into a standard project template and duplicate them into each new project.

 However, it quickly became apparent that the ongoing cost of maintaining and updating these files would become a significant limiting factor to development within the data product platform.
 Therefore, we created the DataOps Reference Project with all of these files.
 This reference project is then inherited in each new project.

 You can also create custom reference projects to avoid content repetition if you have multiple Dataops projects.
 For more information, see How to Create a Custom Reference Project.

 The DataOps Reference Project has an access level of internal so that only authenticated users have read-only access to it.